Dianaqwert/frontend-chat-ia/README.md

 # FrontendChatIa

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.
+The goal is to be the front-end of the Lone Whale repository
 ## Development server

 To start a local development server, run: